4peng/4peng/README.md

 Hello.
 I'm Farhan.
 Currently a 4th year Software Engineering student at Univesity of Malaya.
-I strive to create clean code so people don't hate me, and to also have it be maintainable.
+I strive to write clean code so people don't hate me, and for self-satisfaction.
 I hope I can learn on how software evolves and is maintained so I can achieve my goal.

 <!--
 **4peng/4peng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.